 Receive selected content straight into your inbox.

 Produce locally and consume locally.
-By being completely independent in terms of food production and distribution, a region can safeguard itself from a food crisis.
+A region can safeguard itself from a food crisis by being completely independent in terms of food production and distribution.
 “People are apprehensive to go to supermarkets… there’s a fear we might have to wait to get into the supermarket.
 Will they have what we need?
 Am I going to come into contact with someone?
 Am I going to get sick?”
 Chris Jones, founder and CEO of Feeding Cities, said to Agritechture.

 The use of Artificial Intelligence in managing food production and distribution will greatly increase post the coronavirus lockdown.
 By constantly analyzing data about farmland fertility, rainfall, temperature, diseases, harvests, and so on, AI can optimize the entire food supply chain, minimizing wastage and reducing costs.

 It might also forecast potential disruptions and suggest immediate steps to avoid a food crisis.
 For instance, AI that analyzed the rising cases of CCP coronavirus infections in China in January could have devised a plan to secure a continuous food supply by suggesting improved storage measures, optimal transport routes, etc., early on.

 The pandemic is making agricultural producers think seriously about market diversification.
 In the U.S., soybeans are usually exported to China since the Asian nation has a huge appetite for this food.
 However, exports of soybeans have slumped in recent months due to lower purchases by China.